6 Innovation & Idea Management Software (2025 Comparison)

 Badges & Rewards

-Our platform allows innovation managers to create a recognition and rewards system to thank employees for their contributions.
+Our platform allows innovation leaders to create a recognition and rewards system to thank employees for their contributions.
 You can award badges and points when users submit impactful ideas, improve ideas, or reach certain milestones (like submitting a certain number of greenlit ideas).

 Badges in InnovationCast: Account badges, Challenge badges, Idea badges, Comment badges